hyosung11/Launch-School/Courses/JS109/questions.md

 2. general principle
 3. application

-This code logs __.
+The code logs __.
 This example illustrates ... variables declared in an outer scope are accessible in an inner scope.
 [Here connect specific instance to general principle]

 ## Detail and Precision